hainayanda/DroidEatr/README.md

 ## Usage Example
 ### Synchronous
 Build the object using HttpRequestBuilder and then execute
 If your response contains some Json, you can use RestResponse object and passing the model class when execute

+In Java :
 ```java
 //HttpGet
 Response response = HttpRequestBuilder.httpGet().setUrl("http://your.url.here")